 - internal links expose important pages naturally;

-- structured data matches the visible content on the page;
+- supported structured data matches the visible content on the page;

 - organization, author, product, article and local business details are consistent where relevant;